majstyle/Braga-eCommerce/README.md

 # Braga-eCommerce
-Braga is an eCommerce webapp that sells both male and female shoes.
+Braga is an eCommerce web app that sells both male and female shoes.